 This streaming service’s American Customer Satisfaction Index score: 78 out of 100

 Remember when Netflix began as a movies-by-mail service back in 1997?
-That DVD mail service finally comes to an end in September, but the streaming service is booming, with help from 2021’s surprise South Korean hit, “Squid Game,” and the latest season of hit 1980s horror-drama “Stranger Things.”
+That DVD mail service finally came to an end in 2023, but the streaming service is booming, with help from 2021’s surprise South Korean hit, “Squid Game,” and the latest season of hit 1980s horror-drama “Stranger Things.”
 Some subscribers are upset by the service’s recent crackdown on password sharing, but early signs are that it’s paying off, with more people ponying up for the service.

 Hulu